 Further investigation towards allows WMTS servers and client to operation in denied, degraded, intermittent or limited bandwidth (DDIL) networks.
-The DDIL clause in this document discusses some avenues of investigation.
+Clause X.X in this document discusses some avenues of investigation.

 1.4.
 Document contributor contact points

 All questions regarding this document should be directed to the editor or the contributors: